 In this article you will find:

 How long does waxing last?
 You can go anywhere from three to six weeks between waxing, but it depends on a few factors.
 There isn’t really any hard and fast rule.
 It’s important to remember that how long a wax last for your underarms, bikini or brazilian, and even your legs and face will all differ.

-Factors that Influence Time Between Waxing Sessions
+Factors That Influence Time Between Waxing Sessions

 Why do some of us have to wax every three weeks while other people only need to go under the waxing strip every six weeks?